Akuli/python-tutorial/basics/loops.md

 []
 >>>
 ```

-Later we'll learn that for loops are not actually limited to lists.
-There are many other things we can for loop over.
-Things that can be for
-looped over are called **iterables**.

 If you're using Python 3.2 or older you need to use `stuff[:]` instead
 of `stuff.copy()` and `stuff[:] = []` instead of `stuff.clear()`.